kaleidos-ventures/taiga-contrib-hipchat/README.md

   INSTALLED_APPS += ["taiga_contrib_hipchat"]
 ```

-The run the migrations to generate the new need table:
+Then run the migrations to generate the new need table:

 ```bash
   python manage.py migrate taiga_contrib_hipchat